You can use the project tree in the following ways:

 - Open a terminal window in the project directory that you configured for building or running the project.

 - Expand or collapse the tree view to show or hide all files and folders.

 - Close all files in a project.

 - Close the selected project or all projects except the selected one.
-By default, all files in the projects are also closed.
-To keep them open, deselect the Edit > Preferences > Build & Run > General > Close source files along with project check box.
+By default, this closes all files in the projects.
+To keep them open, deselect the Preferences > Build & Run > General > Close source files along with project check box.

-For managing files and directories, the same functions are available as in the File System view.
+For managing files and directories, use the same functions as in the File System view.
 To view a project in it, select Show in File System View.

 Available under certain Qt licenses.